Knox's annual Work that Matters Conference introduced students to ways they can make a difference in their co...

 Here's how to read a catalog description of a course:

 What is a placement exam and should I take one?

 Accurate course placement is vital to your academic success at Knox.
 Research shows that students who begin their college study at the appropriate level enjoy greater progress and achievement.
 A placement exam is a short test you take in the summer to determine if you have academic skills already in an area.
-At Knox, we offer placement tests in mathematics, some foreign languages, and chemistry.
-Learn more about math, foreign language, and chemistry placement exams.
+At Knox, we offer placement tests in mathematics and some foreign languages.

 Who will help guide me?

 When you arrive on campus, you'll be paired with a faculty member who serves as your academic advisor for the first few terms.
 Your academic advisor will have your Course Preferences, placement recommendations, and other materials you submitted with your application.
 Before classes begin, you'll meet with your advisor to get to know each other and learn about the special opportunities that await you, such as study abroad, independent research, internships, or community service, and to finalize your course schedule.